AndrewJesse/SportsStore/README.md

 <h1>Sports Store</h1>

-An e-commerce web application built using ASP.NET Core, showcasing the use of testing, dependency injection, and the repository pattern.
+The SportsStore application follows a clean and modular design, adhering to industry best practices and SOLID principles.
+It's a well-structured, scalable, and maintainable e-commerce solution built on the .NET framework, showcasing efficient implementation of essential features and modern development techniques.

 ## Features